Columnea minor (Hook.) Hanst.

-Columnea minor is an exotic, dramatic, beautiful and hard-to-grow epiphytic flowering plant.
-This is a highly variable species characterized by thin, wiry, trailing stems up to 2 feet (60 cm) long and unusual flower with yellow face, purple tube and feathery red calyx.
+Columnea minor is a beautiful exotic epiphytic flowering plant.
+This is a highly variable species characterized by thin, wiry, trailing, up to 2 feet (60 cm) long stems and unusual flower with a yellow face, purple tube, and feathery red calyx.

 USDA hardiness zone 11a to 12b: from 40 °F (+4.4 °C) to 60 °F (15.6 °C).

 Columnea plants like plenty of humidity.
 If the plant is in a regular pot, you can place a saucer full of pebbles under the pot and put water in it.
 As the water evaporates, it creates a high humidity spot for the plant.
 Do not let the water touch the Goldfish Plant's pot, however.
 If it is in a hanging basket, mist the leaves daily to keep them happy.
 Use room temperature water as cold water will cause brown spots on the leaves.

 Fertilize weekly during the growing season with a water-soluble fertilizer with lots of Phosphorus to encourage blooming.
 Do not fertilize during the winter.